Population Health Forum logo

 1. Fight for JUSTICE to reduce the gap between rich and poor.
 Being active as a public citizen is good for your health.

-3. Promote SPIRITUAL AND SOCIAL CONNECTIONS in your community.
+3. Promote FRIENDSHIPS AND SOCIAL CONNECTIONS within your family and community.
 Know and share with your neighbors.
 Communities where people trust and help one another are healthier than places with less cooperation.

 4. Work to increase WOMEN’S STATUS AND OPPORTUNITIES in society.
 Where women’s status is higher, everyone’s health is better.
 When women have a larger role in society, it’s good for all of us.